Usui Policies and Procedures

 A return to work may also include the reinstatement of the introductory period.

 The Company expects that the employees and their supervisors will make every reasonable effort to resolve the issue(s) in question.
-Therefore, the employee must first discuss any problem(s) or complaint(s) with his/her immediate supervisor within 30 days after the employee could have reasonably known of the perceived grievous act or omission by the Company.
-The supervisor is then expected to answer any questions or resolve the complaints brought to his/her attention within ten (10) working days of advice of complaint by the employee.
+Therefore, the employee must first discuss any problem(s) or complaint(s) with his/her immediate supervisor.
+The supervisor will attempt to answer any questions or resolve the complaints brought to his/her attention within ten (10) working days of advice of complaint by the employee.

-Should the supervisor’s efforts be unsuccessful in resolving the employee’s complaint, the employee, within five (5) working days after final discussion with the supervisor, should contact Human Resources for further review and resolution.
+Should the supervisor’s efforts be unsuccessful in resolving the employee’s complaint, the employee, within five (5) working days after final discussion with the supervisor, may contact Human Resources for further review and resolution.

-The grievance procedure has the following levels of review:
+The complaint procedure has the following levels of review:

 Whenever an employee’s employment is voluntarily/involuntarily terminated with UIC, an exit interview should be scheduled with a member of the management team or Human Resources (HR).